-52. Carrier Oil for Homemade Candles – Instead of buying expensive candles that contain artificial scents and chemicals, burn clean oil in your home using coconut oil and essential oils in an oil diffuser.
+52. Carrier Oil for Essential Oil Diffuser — Instead of buying expensive candles that contain artificial scents and chemicals, burn clean oil in your home using coconut oil and essential oils in an essential oil diffuser.
 These can be purchased online or at major home stores and give you endless ways to fill your home with healthy, inviting scents.

 53. Help Unzip a Caught Zipper or Stuck Bike Chain — Apply coconut oil to chains or zippers that are jammed.
 The oil acts as a natural lubricant, allowing you to effectively break up a tough situation.
 Restore an old bike or a favorite pair of jeans by finally getting the chain or zipper to give!